 - Coconut sugar.
 Coconut sugar tastes surprisingly similar to brown sugar but has the benefit of vitamins, minerals, and fiber.
 While you can use it in a 1:1 ratio, adding a bit of extra fat is recommended to avoid density and/or dryness.

 - Turbinado sugar.
 Another excellent alternative flavorwise turbinado is raw sugar which can also be used with a 1:1 ratio.
-You might want to dissolve it in warm water before adding to your batter, though, as the granules are larger and more challenging to mix.
+You might want to dissolve it in warm water before adding it to your batter, though, as the granules are larger and more challenging to mix.

 - Muscovado sugar.
 Did you know that muscovado – like brown sugar – contains molasses?
 Muscovado has too much for most cookie recipes.
 Try to find light muscovado sugar or use half the amount for the desired result.